Research Scientist

 Work

-Research spanning corporate reputation and political science — methodologically rigorous, stakeholder-ready.
+Research spanning reputation marketing and political science — methodologically rigorous, built to drive both strategy and the campaigns that follow.

 Amazon